pierre-rouleau/usrhome/readme.rst

 USRHOME Command Name               Description
 ================================== ================================================================
 ``cls``                            Shortcut for ``clear``; clear the content of the shell window.

+diff_                              USRHOME diff_ is a shell-based dispatcher program.

+                                   - By default it uses the standard ``/usr/bin/diff``q program
+                                   - You can change this behaviour in the current shell by executing the ``use-diff`` command (an alias which sources the `envfor-diff`_ script).
+With it, you can select other programs that will be invoked by the command.

 ``dsize [DPATH]``                  Compute and print the size of all files in the directory tree
                                    identified by DPATH, which defaults to the current directory.